 How Should You Eat This Flaxseed?

 The simplest way is to add the seeds to your normal everyday food.
-Many bakers use some ground flaxseed in their breads, pancakes, waffles etc and substitute those for a little flour in their mixtures.
+Many bakers use some ground flaxseed in their bread, pancakes, waffles, etc.. and substitute those for a little flour in their mixtures.
 That is now gaining great popularity with bread makers.
-You can also add it into dishes such as stews, casseroles, meat loaf and even meat balls.
+You can also add it to dishes such as stews, casseroles, meatloaf, and even meatballs.

 When shopping and you want something with the flaxseeds already included, then you will have to read the ingredients to make sure that they are using some form of ground or milled flax.